Breaking the Stigma: Addressing the Mental Health Crisis Among Black Men

 - Lack of awareness: Some Black men may not be aware of the signs and symptoms of mental illness or may not recognize that they are experiencing a mental health problem.
 This can prevent them from seeking help until their symptoms become severe.

 It’s important to address these barriers and ensure that Black men have access to the mental health care they need.
-This can be done by increasing awareness about mental health, providing culturally competent care, and addressing systemic issues that contribute to disparities in access to care.
+This can be done by increasing awareness about mental health, providing culturally competent care, and addressing systemic issues contributing to disparities in care access.

 The Negative Stigma Surrounding Mental Illness in the Black Community